SPECIAL FEATURE

 dust jacket binding

-Bound in orange cloth, the 1981 edition of Early Tales & Sketches, Vol. 2 also features the volume number 15 on the spine -- the same volume number as Early Tales & Sketches, Vol. 1 which was issued in 1979.
+Bound in orange cloth, the 1981 edition of Early Tales & Sketches, Vol. 2 also features the volume number 15 on the spine -- the same volume number as Early Tales & Sketches, Vol. 1 that was issued in 1979.

 Volume 15, Early Tales & Sketches, Volume 2, 1864-1865, was issued in the Iowa-California Works edition in 1981.
 Edgar M. Branch, the original editor assigned to the volume, was assisted by Robert Hirst and Harriet Elinor Smith.
 The introduction to the volume was written by Branch and Hirst.
 The title page features an acknowledgment the volume was made possible by a grant from the Editing Program of the National Endowment for the Humanities.
 The copyright page features the CEAA seal.
 Since the CEAA seal had been replaced by the CSE seal in 1975, the use of the older seal indicates the text may have been established several years previous to actual publication.